 Hazardous Fumes Given off by Building Materials

 Indoor air pollution occurs when buildings with poorly designed ventilation systems trap pollutants inside.
-Scientists have identified more than 1,500 chemical and bacterial air pollutants in modern, sealed office buildings.
+Scientists have identified more than 1,500 chemical and microbial air pollutants in modern, sealed office buildings.

-Workplace Mold is one indoor toxin that’s currently being identified with the same caution, response and liability concerns as those attributed to lead-based paint poisoning and asbestos.
+- Workplace Mold: Mold is an indoor toxin that’s currently being identified with the same caution, response and liability concerns as those attributed to lead-based paint poisoning and asbestos.

 Seeger Weiss, New York personal injury attorneys, recommends that if you feel sick and suspect that your office has indoor air pollution, first find out if others are experiencing the same symptoms.
 Formal investigations need at least two people suffering before action can commence.